Kim Hee-chul: 1983–2005: Early life and career beginnings

-Kim Hee-chul was born in Wonju, Gangwon Province, on July 10, 1983.
+Kim Hee-chul was born in Ucheon-myeon, Hoengseong County, Gangwon Province, on July 10, 1983.
 His family consists of his parents and older sister, Kim Hee-jin.
 He graduated from Sangji Youngsoe College in 2004 with a bachelor's degree in English tourism translation.
 In addition, he graduated from Sangji University in 2009 with a bachelor's degree in informatics through Bachelor's Degree Examination for Self-Education.

 In 2002, after seeing Psy, who was singing "Champion" on a television program, he searched the internet for entertainment companies and found out that SM Entertainment was having open auditions.
-He moved to Seoul when he was twenty years old in October 2002 with his friends in order to take part in the auditions.
+He moved to Seoul when he was nineteen years old in October 2002 with his friends in order to take part in the auditions.
 Being unfamiliar with the area, he got lost and missed the open Starlight Casting System audition.
 However, they still allowed him to perform because of his looks.
 He sang the Korean national anthem and passed.
 He was cast and signed a contract with SM Entertainment in November 2002, becoming an official trainee and being trained in singing, acting, dancing, and other performing talents such as hosting and modeling.

 He was initially placed in a four-member group called Four Seasons along with Jaejoong, Yunho and Kangin.
 The project group was dropped when Yunho and Jaejoong joined TVXQ in early 2003.
 Heechul was later preparing to debut as the main vocalist of TraxX, but had frequent clashes and misunderstandings with the person in charge at SM at the time.
 Frustrated, he abandoned his debut and returned to his hometown in Gangwon Province.
 Later, with TraxX's Jungmo's, Jay's, Yunho's and Donghae's encouragement, he returned to SM.
 He joined other trainees under the company to form the group Super Junior 05, the first generation of Super Junior.

 His first acting role was in the second season of teen drama Sharp in 2005, co-starring labelmates Go Ara and Kibum.
 His first variety appearance also came in 2005, in the show Heroine 6.

 Later he acted as an extra in the KBS2 TV series Loveholic and was a regular MC for the cable music show Show!
 Music Tank.
 He also featured in his first advertisements for Lotte's Pepero.